gecampbell/galliard.xyz/content/recipe/biscuits.md

    pastry cutter, but you can use a food processor, a pair of knives, or your fingers.
 The goal is to break it down into small, pea-sized pieces that are coated in flour.
-(A great suggestion that I've heard by never tried is to use a cheese grater with very cold butter.)
+(A great suggestion that I've heard but never tried is to use a cheese grater with very cold butter.)
 4. Add the liquid.
 You can reduce the amount of liquid to as little as